Project Management Software

 A Fresh Start

 How often do you want to clear everything off the table and make a fresh new start?
-Switching to different project management software is a good time to do that.
-You can then leave behind all the mess of years of twisted administration methods.
-With the lessons you have learned, you can then redesign everything during the switch.
+Switching to different project management software is a great way to do that.
+You can then leave behind all the mess from years of twisted administration methods.
+With the lessons learned, you can redesign everything during the switch.

 This may sound a little more reassuring, but in reality, it is often not really practical.
-You will receive a CSV file that takes a life times work of processing before it is usable.
-That is why maintenance and/or licence accounts have been created.
+You will receive a CSV file that takes a lifetime of work for processing before it is usable.
+That is why maintenance and/or license accounts have been created.
 Sometimes these are known as single-user accounts.
 It is not free, but then at least no data is lost.
-We know from experience that these solutions are often cancelled within a year without actually being looked into.
+We know from experience that these solutions are often canceled within a year without actually being looked into.

 Converting old data for new systems can seem like an impossible or very expensive step if you want to make it usable for the new software.
 It is also a matter of perspective.
 The way the current project management software interprets the data is eventually just another way to look at it.
 It can be very healthy and refreshing to implement new software in order to look at the data from a different point of view.
 This can lead to new insights by which the company can convert rusted and possibly toxic processes into something new and beautiful.

 It is not so bad to leave old data with the software by which it was used and start from scratch with new software.
 The lessons that the organization has learned from the old data are not lost.
 Switching to new software can lead to all kinds of new lessons.

 Are you still drawing up budgets in Excel?
 How often do you secretly panic when you see Project Budget version 9.2b absolutely def V3.7.a defdef.xlsx?
 How long have you been busy turning the entire Google Drive upside down to find that one cost overview that was once created by that one intern who is now discovering himself somewhere in South America?
 You desperately shout out something in an old email conversation or in an app group.
 You already know that you have to start over.